chase-moskal/xiome/readme.md

 - **how to get involved and win a bounty**
   - find an open issue with the `bitcoin bounty` label
   - comment on the issue, and say you want to do the work. this allows us to assign you, so others know you're working on it
-  - in the comment, post a public bitcoin wallet deposit address. this makes bounty transactions transparent and publicly verifiable
+  - on the github issue, post your public bitcoin wallet deposit address. this makes bounty transactions transparent and publicly verifiable
   - do the work. then submit a pull request for code review. expect to be asked to make changes.
 - **if we merge the work, we pay the bounty**
   - the idea is to reward good work done fast. you'll know it's good work if we merge it.
   - if your work isn't good enough to merge, we might discard it and not pay the bounty. we might even choose somebody else's work over yours, and they'll win the bounty instead.
-  - chase moskal makes the final decision on whether to merge any work.
-- **bounties are rewards, not contracts**
-  - chase moskal makes the final decision on whether to pay a bounty or not. you are not entitled to anything. all of these rules might change at any time.
 - **bounties decay in value over time**
   - each bounty will have its own decay schedule, detailed in each issue
   - typically, starting on a certain date, a posted bounty will fall in value (decay) by a certain amount each day, until it reaches zero